AdaFlow: Imitation Learning with Variance-Adaptive Flow-Based Policies: Introduction

 \section{Introduction}

-Imitation Learning (IL) is a widely adopted method in robot learning~\citep{schaal1999imitation, osa2018algorithmic}.
+Imitation Learning (IL) is a widely adopted method in robot learning~\cite{schaal1999imitation, osa2018algorithmic}.
 In IL, an agent is given a demonstration dataset from a human expert finishing a certain task, and the goal is for it to complete the task by learning from this dataset.
-IL is notably effective for learning complex, non-declarative motions, yielding remarkable successes in training real robots~\citep{liu2021lifelong, zhu2022viola, brohan2022rt, chi2023diffusion}.
+IL is notably effective for learning complex, non-declarative motions, yielding remarkable successes in training real robots~\cite{liu2021lifelong, zhu2022viola, brohan2022rt, chi2023diffusion}.

-The primary approach for IL is Behavioral Cloning (BC)~\citep{pomerleau1988alvinn, ross2011reduction, torabi2018behavioral, mandlekar2021matters}, where the agent is trained with supervised learning to acquire a deterministic mapping from states to actions.
-Despite its simplicity, vanilla BC struggles to learn diverse behaviors in states with many possible actions~\citep{mandlekar2021matters, shafiullah2022behavior, chi2023diffusion, florence2022implicit}.
+The primary approach for IL is Behavioral Cloning (BC)~\cite{pomerleau1988alvinn, ross2011reduction, torabi2018behavioral, mandlekar2021matters}, where the agent is trained with supervised learning to acquire a deterministic mapping from states to actions.
+Despite its simplicity, vanilla BC struggles to learn diverse behaviors in states with many possible actions~\cite{mandlekar2021matters, shafiullah2022behavior, chi2023diffusion, florence2022implicit}.
 To improve it, various frameworks have been proposed.
-For instance, Implicit BC~\citep{florence2022implicit} learns an energy-based model for each state and searches the actions that minimize the energy with optimization algorithms.
-Diffuser~\citep{janner2022planning, ajay2022conditional} and Diffusion Policy~\citep{chi2023diffusion} adopts diffusion models~\citep{songscore, ho2020denoising} to directly generate diverse actions, which has become the default method for training on large-scale robotics data~\cite{sridhar2023nomad, team2023octo, shah2023vint, hansen2023idql}.
+For instance, Implicit BC~\cite{florence2022implicit} learns an energy-based model for each state and searches the actions that minimize the energy with optimization algorithms.
+Diffuser~\cite{janner2022planning, ajay2022conditional} and Diffusion Policy~\cite{chi2023diffusion} adopts diffusion models~\cite{songscore, ho2020denoising} to generate diverse actions, which has become the default method for training on large-scale robotics data~\cite{sridhar2023nomad, team2023octo, shah2023vint, hansen2023idql}.

-However, the computational cost of the learned policies at the execution stage is important for an IL framework in a real-world deployment.
+The computational cost of the learned policies at the execution stage is important for an IL framework in a real-world deployment.
 Unfortunately, none of the previous frameworks enjoys both efficient inference and diversity.
-Although energy-based models and diffusion models can generate multi-modal action distributions, both of them require recursive processes to get the result.
+Although energy-based models and diffusion models can generate multi-modal action distributions, they require \textit{recursive processes} to generate the actions.
 These recursive processes usually involve tens (or even hundreds) of queries before reaching their stopping criteria.